nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Storage component
 The **Storage** component consists of the `ModStorage`, `ProfileStorage` and `TimetableStorage` components.
 Much like their names suggest, they handle the storage of Mods, Profiles and Timetables respectively.

 ![StorageComponent](./uml-diagrams/StorageComponent.png)

 > `ModStorage` is primarily called by the `Online` component when there is a lack of internet connectivity.
 It is also
 > called through `Logic` manually by the user executing a `SearchCommand` with a quick flag.
 >
 > `ProfileStorage` is called through the main `UniMods` component on startup when no prior profile information can be
 > found.
 >
-> `TimetableStorage` is called by the `Timetable` component to handle saving and loading of timetables.
+> `TimetableStorage` is called by the `UniMods` component to handle saving and loading of timetables.

 ### Common classes